About Graduation

 is given for outstanding contribution to the quality of student life on campus while maintaining academic success.

-* TVRS (Television Rive-Sud) Language & Culture Award
+TVRS - Télévision Rive-Sud Language and Culture Award

-* TVRS (Television Rive-Sud) Digital Arts & New Media Award
+TVRS - Télévision Rive-Sud Digital Arts and New Media Award

 FL Fuller Landau Award